NANIhi3344/Ecommerce-ByteRise/README.md

 - Data Fetching: Updated Products.js to retrieve product data from MongoDB and pass it to Home.jsx.
 - Form Submission: Enhanced the product form to send data to the database.

+## Milestone 13: Product Update Feature

+- Edit Functionality: Created an endpoint to update product data with a PUT request.
+- Frontend Enhancements: Added edit and delete buttons, with role-based visibility for sellers.

+---

+## Milestone 14: Product Deletion and Bug Fixes

+- Delete Feature: Implemented an endpoint to delete products by ID.
+- Bug Fixes: Resolved unexpected behavior and optimized routing.